 · “I stopped shooting because I’m not a very good archer.”

 · “I stopped shooting because Elisha didn’t help me more.”

-· “I stopped shooting because I though three was plenty.”
+· “I stopped shooting because I thought three was plenty.”

 · “I stopped shooting because I didn’t think it would do any good.”